malthefogsporring/malthefogsporring.github.io/_pages/about.md

 }
 </style>

-I am a PhD student at the University of Edinburgh under the supervision of Professor Clark Barwick.
+I am a PhD student of Professor Clark Barwick at the University of Edinburgh.
 I am interested in homotopy theory and related areas: algebraic topology, (higher) category theory, stratified and chromatic homotopy theory.
 I am also an experienced user of the online assessment system [STACK](https://stack-assessment.org/).
 When I'm not thinking about mathematics I may be hiking or swing dancing.

 <details><summary><h1>Notes</h1></summary>
 Informal notes on various topics.
 Comments and corrections are welcomed.